 Vehicles sold in Australia must conform to national design standards.
 We must work towards harmonising our standards with those of the United Nations, to ensure we are manufacturing lower emission vehicles.

 Strong mapping and risk assessment frameworks will be critical for identifying the climate risks in vulnerable areas, such as coastal zones, forests, and areas with low soil moisture.

 Our drainage infrastructure underneath roads and paths must have the capacity for dealing with intense rainfall events and flashing flooding.
 Coastal infrastructure should be sufficiently elevated to protect against flooding and sea level rise.

 Urban greenery, green roofs and shading provide shelter and reduce heat exposure during drought and extreme heat events, whilst also soaking up some of our carbon emissions.
 Policy can guide increased ‘greening’ and prioritising walking and riding corridors through existing parks and reserves.

 There are plenty of trips that can be made on a bike – whether it’s to work, school, the shops or even the local pub for a Friday night meal.

 People who don’t ride very often can start by aiming to ride to work one day a week.
 Maybe you’re a regular cyclist who heads out to the hills every weekend but don’t use a bike for everyday transport.
 You could try riding to the shops when you run out of bread or going to school with the kids on a bike.

-Join us on Wednesday 26 August 2020 we decided to #parkitfortheplanet and asked Australians to pledge to swap one car trip for a bike ride and go into to win a KeepCup.
-Park it for the Planet is inspired by ABC’s Fight for Planet A series, airing from Tuesday 11 August 2020.
+On Wednesday 26 August 2020 we decided to #parkitfortheplanet and asked Australians to pledge to swap one car trip for a bike ride.
+Park it for the Planet was inspired by ABC’s Fight for Planet A series, airing from Tuesday 11 August 2020.